colinbdclark/mfa-thesis/annotated-bibliography.md

 ## Cecchetto, David. _Humanesis: Sound and Technological Posthumanism_.
 Minneapolis: University of Minnesota Press, 2013.
 Print.

+First, Cecchetto's theorizing about sound provides a model for understanding objects as have different kinds of materiality and relationality.
+I will use sound as a theoretical device when reading predominantly visual (my video art) and technological (software) works.
+Sound (as I will argue for software and digital video) is nonetheless material despite not being something that can be touched or placed precisely in space.
+"First, sound is differential... sound as such calls us to think of it as a particular object that has no substance, as a kind of ideal object that nonetheless has real material effects... sound resists being placed at all and is in this sense as much relational as it is differential... sound is emphatically not where it sounds like it is.
+Indeed, the added twist is that it also isn't where it appears to be... because it only comes to be at all through the differential act of hearing...
+Finally, sound is also multiplicitous... hear is literally to experience as constant something that is nothing but difference" (2-3).

+Secondly, Cecchetto provides a challenge to the model of technological extension: "technologies today can no longer be adequately thought through the lens of 'extension' but must instead be understood as profoundly implicated in our being.
+That is, technologies are not tools that we use, nor objects in relation to which we are servomechanisms, but are rather pathways through a relational ontology (which may be another way of saying that technologies are also all those things that they are not)" (5)

+Thirdly, Cecchetto provides an elaboration of and counterpoint to Hayles and Hansen and their (very different) theories of technological embodiment and discourse: "via an analysis of Hayles, the values that human embodiment expresses are enhanced in human-technology relations, where all aspects of embodied human reality are indissociable from questions of technology but are not overdetermined by them" and "Rather than attempting to access a prediscursive embodied Real, these pieces instead insist on the profound co-implication of discourse and embodiment by accepting it and even celebrating it.
+As a result, reversibility abounds so that we are continually reminded that language itself is captured within a paradoxical presence-absence that is, in a sense, embodiment.
+Thus it isn't that Hayles, for example, is wrong to insist on the impossibility of separating information from its embodiment but rather that this emphasis constructs--in the rhetoric of human values--the very separation that it opposes by acting as though disembodiment is a danger (and is thus possible).
+In constrast, this book insists that the question of embodiment is beyond the pale, not because it is outside of language (as Hansen argues), but rather because it is a paradoxical becoming of linguistic ambivalence" (164).

 ## Chambers, Jack "Perceptual Realism." _Films of Jack Chambers_.
 Kathryn Elder, ed.
 Toronto: Toronto International Film Festival, 2002.
 33-44.
 Print.

 Art as system.
 Chambers' model of _Perceptual Realism_ understands art as a perceptual system that modulates and transforms our vision; "a transmitter unit...
 It is an object to see with, rather than a thing just to see" (Chambers 41-2).